bids-standard/bids-specification/src/common-principles.md

 Additionally, because the suffix `eeg` is defined, then the suffix `EEG` will not be added to future versions of the standard.

+## No duplicate files under different file extensions

+BIDS datasets MUST NOT contain identical data under different extensions.
+For example if the files

+- `sub-01_ses-01_sample-A_photo.jpg` and
+- `sub-01_ses-01_sample-A_photo.tif`

+contain a representation of the same data, then the dataset curator MUST decide for one of the two extensions and delete the other file from the BIDS dataset.

 ## Filesystem structure & Filenames richness versus distinctness

 BIDS provides a rich filesystem structure and rich filenames by using entities, but it is important to keep in mind that files also have to be readable.